 30145.40—Rate of Exchange for Purchase from Non-Government Sources

-Agencies must use best efforts to acquire foreign exchange, when purchased from sources other than the U.S. Government, at the best rate available according to the laws of the country in which the exchange is to be expended.
+Federal entities must use best efforts to acquire foreign exchange, when purchased from sources other than the U.S. Government, at the best rate available according to the laws of the country in which the exchange is to be expended.

 30145.40a—Fixed Legal Rates

 The best legal rate to the U.S. Government, depending upon the circumstances in each country, may be any officially established buying rate for dollars, including diplomatic rates or special rates established by agreement with the authorities of the country.
-When rates so fixed prevail, agencies should purchase foreign exchange at the best applicable rates to the particular transaction.
+When rates so fixed prevail, federal entities should purchase foreign exchange at the best applicable rates to the particular transaction.
 They may affect purchases at fixed legal rates without the formality of obtaining bids, but the purchases should be evidenced by a statement over the signature of the seller setting forth the pertinent data relative to the purchase.
 This data includes the date, amount of purchase, and exchange rate.
 The Accountable Officer or authorized agent should retain the statement as a supporting document with the monthly accountability statements.

 30145.40b—Nonfixed Legal Rates

-When rates legally applicable to the particular transaction are not fixed, or when such rates are fixed but the use of other rates also is legal for the particular transactions, agencies should purchase foreign exchange at the best obtainable rates.
-When foreign exchange can be purchased at nonfixed legal rates, agencies should solicit bids from not less than three sources, if available.
+When rates legally applicable to the particular transaction are not fixed, or when such rates are fixed but the use of other rates also is legal for the particular transactions, federal entities should purchase foreign exchange at the best obtainable rates.
+When foreign exchange can be purchased at nonfixed legal rates, federal entities should solicit bids from not less than three sources, if available.
 The Accountable Officer or authorized agent should accept the bid quoting the most beneficial legal exchange rate, if it is more favorable than any legally fixed rate.
 The Accountable officer or authorized agent should retain documentation stating the most beneficial bid, accepted and certified, with the monthly accountability statements.

 Section 30150—Rate of Exchange for Expenditures and Accommodation Exchanges